Business

 Credits 3.0

-This course explores how managerial processes are used to build effective operations in both goods-producing and service-rendering organizations and strengthen internal and external relationships.
-Topics include operations strategy, process design, capacity planning, facilities location and design, production scheduling, inventory control, quality assurance, and project management.
+This course explores how managerial processes are used to build effective operations in relationships.
+Topics include operations strategy, process design, capacity planning, facilities location and design, production scheduling, inventory control, and quality assurance.
 This course also assesses a firm’s competitive position through cost, quality, and innovativeness.

 BUS 401: Cultural Values and Business Ethics